ventus-ag/documentation/content/getting-started/organizations.md

 ## Edit Organization
 {{% notice note %}}
-This action is available only if your User Role in this Organization is *Owner or Administrator*.
+This action is available only if your User Role in this Organization is *Owner*.
 {{% /notice %}}

 To edit the Organization, do the following: